osamahasanone/pv_simulator/README.md

    pipenv install --ignore-pipfile
    ```

-    Make sure to supply **--ignore-pipfile** option, this will make us on the same verions of used packages.
+    Make sure to supply **--ignore-pipfile** option, this will make us on the same versions of used packages.

 ## Usage